pragyandas/griffin/README.md

-Charting Library using D3.js and TypeScript with native crossfilter support and suite of Angular Charting Components.
+Charting Library & a suite of Angular Charting Components entirely written in TypeScript using d3.js.